 As a Tool to Avoid Bankruptcy

-When are on the brink of bankruptcy, they take extreme measures to avoid it.
-These companies may consider merging with other companies, or may even ask for help from the government.
+When they are on the brink of bankruptcy, they take extreme measures to avoid it.
+These companies may consider merging with other companies or may even ask for help from the government.
 In the process, they have to pledge their equity or raise additional debt.
 This inevitably results in the recapitalization.

 To Raise Capital For Growth

 Many times fast-growing companies can face capital constraints.
 Despite a healthy positive cash flow, they may not have money for functions such as increasing production capacity or hiring additional sales staff, etc. In such cases, a capital infusion is a great option.
 These companies might go to a venture capitalist or an angel investor to raise funds through equity or debt and, in turn, recapitalize the capital structure.